Written by Marijn Overvest | Reviewed by Sjoerd Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 The representatives of both parties put forward their initial demands and present their views to one another.
 During the negotiation, the representatives must focus on knowing the purposes of the other side so they can present counterarguments.

 This goes on until a final settlement is reached.
-However, if they reach an impasse, then one of them may walk away from the negotiation.
+However, if they reach an impasse, then one of them may reach their walk away point from the negotiation.

 Frequentlyasked questions